 Aristotle’s views on the ideal tragic hero are rejected in modern times.
 Shakespeare made changes in tragedy and also redefined the tragic hero but the basic rules were not changed.
 Most of his tragedies were based on Aristotle’s views and the concept of an ideal tragic hero.

 Besides Shakespeare, many other dramatists renewed tragedy.
 In fact, playwrights like Bertolt Brecht changed the whole concept of tragedy.
 Bertolt Brecht introduced epic theatre for this purpose.
 Raymond Williams also completely rejected Aristotle’s views and concept of an ideal tragic hero.
-However, it is a matter of fact that majority of dramatists tried to fulfil Aristotle’s requirements and wrote tragedies keeping in mind all the characteristics of the ideal tragic hero mentioned in poetics.
+However, it is a matter of fact that the majority of dramatists tried to fulfil Aristotle’s requirements and wrote tragedies keeping in mind all the characteristics of the ideal tragic hero mentioned in poetics.

 Aristotle’s Views on Ideal Tragic Hero